Ralf Dahrendorf: Family

-Dahrendorf was born in Hamburg, Germany, in 1929, the son of Lina and Gustav Dahrendorf and brother of Frank Dahrendorf.
+Dahrendorf was born in Hamburg, Germany, on 1 May 1929, the son of Lina and Gustav Dahrendorf and brother of Frank Dahrendorf.

 Dahrendorf was known for strongly supporting anti-Nazi activities.
 As a child, Ralf was a member of the Deutsches Jungvolk, the youngest branch of the Hitler Youth.
 When Ralf was only a teenager, he and his father, an SPD member of the German Parliament, were arrested and sent to concentration camps for their anti-Nazi activities during the Nazi regime.
 One of the activities consisted of Dahrendorf distributing leaflets that were encouraging people not to join the regime.
 After this, his family moved to Berlin.
 In 1944, during the last year of the Second World War, he was arrested again for engaging in anti-Nazi activities and sent to a concentration camp in Poland.
 He was released in 1945.

 Marriages and children

 Dahrendorf was married three times.
 He married his first wife, Vera, in 1954.
 She was a fellow student at the London School of Economics.
 Together they had three daughters: Nicola, Alexandra and Daphne Dahrendorf.
 Nicola Dahrendorf has worked for the United Nations and as the West Africa Regional Conflict Adviser to the UK Government.

 From 1980 to 2004, he was married to historian and translator Ellen Dahrendorf (née Ellen Joan Krug), the daughter of Professor James Krug.
 When he was created a peer in 1993, his wife became known as Lady Dahrendorf.
 Ellen Dahrendorf, who is Jewish, has served on the board of the Jewish Institute for Policy Research, been chair of the British branch of the New Israel Fund, and is a signatory of the Independent Jewish Voices declaration, which is critical of Israeli policies towards the Palestinians.

 Dahrendorf's first two marriages ended in divorce.
 In 2004 he married Christiane Dahrendorf, also known as Lady Christiane Dahrendorf, a medical doctor from Cologne.